Writer for Trade Publications, Books, and Specialty Newsletters

 and editor of the quarterly The Classroom Astronomer,

-a practitioner's journal for teachers of astronomy, and the scholarly publication Journal and Review of Astronomy Education and Outreach (JRAEO).
+a practitioner's journal for teachers of astronomy, and formerly the editor of the now-ceased scholarly publication Journal and Review of Astronomy Education and Outreach (JRAEO).

 Academic, General Science and Information Science publications (with some PDF and WORD versions to download!)